Learn from slip-ups

-Slip-ups are common – but they’re not a reason to start smoking again.
-If you have a cigarette, you can learn from the experience.
+If you slip up and have a cigarette, you can learn from the experience.
 Don’t use your energy on self-blame.
-Think how you can improve your quit plan and use new strategies.
-Remember why you quit, and get back on track.
+Think about how you can improve your quit plan and use new strategies.
+Remember why you quit and get back on track.

-- Commit to not smoking for the next 24 hours, make a plan.
+- Commit to not smoking for the next 24 hours and make a plan.

 - Use nicotine replacement products to ease cravings.